What Is Breast Augmentation?

 - You are considering having children within the next year.

-You are only looking for breast augmentation, without any liposuction to another area of your body.
+- You are only looking for breast augmentation, without liposuction to another area of your body.

 The results from breast augmentation surgery are long-lasting.
 Many women believe breast implants need to be replaced or lifted every few years, which stops them from considering the procedure.
 But breast implants last much longer than just a few years.